As Texas border arrests law teeters in court, other GOP states also push tougher immigration policy

 Muzaffar Chishti, a senior fellow at the Migration Policy Institute, said these kinds of immigration policies are typically driven by political motivation and come with serious complications for resource-strapped law enforcement agencies that are generally untrained in immigration enforcement.

-Under Iowa's bill, entering the state after previously being denied entry to the U.S. would become an aggravated misdemeanor, or a felony under some circumstances, such as when arrested while committing a different felony.
+Under Iowa's bill, entering the state after previously being denied entry to the U.S. would become an aggravated misdemeanor, or a felony under some circumstances, including when arrested while committing a different felony.

 “The federal government has abdicated its responsibilities and states can and must act,” Republican Rep. Steven Holt said.